mstream/ci-toolkit/modules/pipeline/docs/mark-commit.md

 #### Description

-Mark a commit as passed given CI stage.
+Mark a commit as passed a given CI stage.

+That information is preserved in a Git repository in the form of commit notes and used by the [get-last](get-last.md) command to query for the last commit which passed certain stages.

 #### How to...